 These Panj Piaras gave account of themselves in various battles.
 In the Battle of Chamkaur, all of them were with Guru Gobind Singh.
 The lay out of the Chamkaur Garhi is drawn here based on Guru Kian Sakhian by Swaroop Singh Koshish (gist of Bhatt Wahis) showing Panj Piara's closeness to Guruji.
 Bhai Mohkqam Singh, Sahib Singh and Himmat Singh laid down their lives fighting against the Mughals at Chamkaur while Bhai Daya and Dharam Singh remained with the Guru till he attained the eternal light.
 Guru Gobind Singh sent Zafrnama to Aurangzeb with Bhai Daya Singh and Bhai Dharam Singh.
 Bhai Daya Singh and Bhai Dharam Singh breathed their last at Nanded Sahib in Samwat 1765.

-BHAI MADAN SINGH & KATHA SINGH AT GATEWITH 8 SIKHS ALONG WALL
+*GATE*BHAI MADAN SINGH & KATHA SINGH AT GATEWITH 8 SIKHS ALONG WALL

 BHAI DHARAM SINGH &